pharmpy/pharmr/README.md

 Pharmr uses the package [**reticulate**](https://rstudio.github.io/reticulate/) for calling Python from R. When installing Pharmr, reticulate will give a prompt to set up the reticulate environment.
-To use Python 3.9 in your environment run the following code before installing Pharmr:
+In order to use Pharmr, you need to have Python 3.7-3.9.
+To make reticulate use Python 3.9 in its environment, run the following:

 ```R
 Sys.setenv(RETICULATE_MINICONDA_PYTHON_VERSION="3.9")